Second premiership of Viktor Orbán: Foreign policy and EU relations

-Hungary remains a member of the European Union and NATO, but Orbán has pursued a sovereigntist and Eurosceptic foreign policy.
-His government frequently clashes with the EU over judicial independence, migration, and LGBTQ+ rights.

-Budapest's relations with Brussels have been strained by the suspension of billions in EU funds under the rule-of-law conditionality mechanism.
-At the same time, Orbán has deepened economic ties with China and Russia, including Chinese investment in battery and electric vehicle plants and the Budapest–Belgrade railway.
+Hungary remained a member of the European Union and NATO, but Orbán pursued a sovereigntist and Eurosceptic foreign policy.
+His government frequently clashed with the EU over judicial independence, migration, and LGBTQ+ rights.
+Budapest's relations with Brussels were strained by the suspension of billions in EU funds under the rule-of-law conditionality mechanism.
+At the same time, Orbán deepened economic ties with China and Russia, including Chinese investment in battery and electric vehicle plants and the Budapest–Belgrade railway.
 During the Russian invasion of Ukraine, Hungary condemned the attack but opposed energy sanctions and arms transfers, citing national interests.